madiliu/go-restful-api/README.md

 * API documentation (README)
 * Unit tests with httptest and testify
 * Logrus to record API results
-* Utilize docker compose for two services: server and database
+* Utilize docker compose for two services

 ## 🚀 Installation and Execution
 ### 1. clone this repo